esdmr/notepadd/notepadd-docs/taking-notes.md

 # Taking Notes

+## Overview

-NotePADD allows you to take textual notes.
-You can use special markings to format your text, using a language called Markdown.
+NotePADD lets you take textual notes.
+You can also use special markings to format your text, using a language called Markdown.

 ## Paragraphs